-The case was deemed defensible and taken to trial.
-The judge concluded that there had been no negligence during the operation, but that Mr S had taken inadequate consent.
+The case was deemed defensible.
+The HDC concluded that there had been no negligence during the operation, but that Mr S had taken inadequate consent.
 The ruling stated that Mrs P had not been warned of a 5% risk that the surgery could make her back pain worse and, if she had been, she would not have gone ahead.
-Mrs P was awarded a moderate sum.
+Mr S was found in breach of the Code of Health and Disability Services Consumers' Rights.1